kdmonroe/github-repo-analyzer/README.md

 - **Educators**: Use the app as a teaching tool to demonstrate GitHub API interactions and data visualization techniques.

 ## Contributions
 Contributions are welcome!
 If you have any ideas for new features or improvements, feel free to open an issue or submit a pull request.

-### How to Contribute

-Contributions are welcome!
-You can follow the instructions below to do so.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

 ## Development Setup